Houston Academy for International Studies

 The Houston Academy for International Studies (HAIS) is a Houston Independent School District charter school in Midtown Houston, Texas, United States.
-It is located on the Houston Community College System's Central College campus.
+It is located near the Houston Community College System's Central College campus.
 It opened in August 2006.

 Mission

 The school focuses on preparing students for university and their roles in society as global citizens.
 It is a small high-school program, designed to serve up to 400 students in grades 9 through 12.
 It opened initially to 100 9th graders for the 2006-2007 school year and plans to add a new 9th-grade class of 100 students every year, as each previous class advances.
 The new campus for HAIS is located at the former J. Will Jones Elementary, also located in Midtown; it was scheduled to open for the new 09-10 school year in the fall.

 The Academy is a partnership with the Houston Independent School District, the Houston Community College Central Campus, Houston A+ Challenge and the Asia Society’s Network of International Studies Schools.